 The designated registrations/licensing principal or his or her designee shall ensure that the firm's executive representative appointment remains current and that such person is a member of senior management and registered principal of Colorado Financial Service.
-This principal, or designee, shall also review and, if necessary, update the firm's executive representative
+This principal, or designee, shall also review and, if necessary, update the firm's executive representative designation and contact information as required by FINRA Rule 4517 within 17 business days after the end of each calendar quarter.
+In addition, the designated registrations/licensing principal or his or her designee shall update the contact information promptly, but in any event not later than 30 days following any change in such information.

-&lt;sup>8 4530(a)(1)(E) is indicted, or convicted of, or pleads guilty to, or pleads no contest to, any felony; or any misdemeanor that involves the purchase or sale of any security, the taking of a false oath, the making of a false report, bribery, perjury, burglary, larceny, theft, robbery, extortion, forgery, counterfeiting, fraudulent concealment, embezzlement, fraudulent conversion, or misappropriation of funds, or securities, or a conspiracy to commit any of these offenses, or substantially equivalent activity in a domestic, military or foreign court;
+burglary, larceny, theft, robbery, extortion, forgery, counterfeiting, fraudulent concealment, embezzlement, fraudulent conversion, or misappropriation of funds, or securities, or a conspiracy to commit any of these offenses, or substantially equivalent activity in a domestic, military or foreign court;